-Safeguard Standards Potential risks and impacts May adversely impact on worker rights, considering the (lack of) regulations in the country P 1: Labour and In the country child labour is regulated working conditions In the country forced labour is regulated In the country freedom of association is guarantee P 2: Zero-carbon During construction or operation, it generates pollutants or waste, which could affect human health or the environment development, pollution prevention and During construction or operation, hazardous materials or pesticides, which could affect human health or the environment, may be used resource efficiency Requires a significant amount of water and/or energy, which implies competition with host communities (for instance, water for human consumption or economic activities) P 3: Climate change resilience, community Activities, machinery or infrastructure associated to the project/programme could have adverse impact on the community' health and safety health, safety and security In case of an accident or emergency situation, the effect on the surrounding community or in the ecosystem could be significant.
-P 4: Displacement and involuntary resettlement Involves displacement, physical or economic, and/or involuntary resettlement P 5: Biodiversity May adversely impact the marine ecosystem No No conservation, and May adversely impact natural habitats sustainable May adversely impact critical habitats management of living natural resources May adversely impact legally protected areas (by national or international regulations) P 6: Indigenous peoples oples May adversely impact the rights, lands, resources and territories of the indigenous peoples P 7: Cultural Heritage May adversely impact cultural heritage properties and sites of archaeological, historical, cultural, artistic, and religious significance.
-May adversely impact intangible heritage (uses and traditions) In case the project/programme uses cultural heritage, access and use by stakeholder is secured.
-P 8: Compliance with Application to environmental, building or other sectorial permits is a requirement by the local regulation the Law Activities, machinery or infrastructure associated to the project/programme do not imply/involve any violation to local regulations P 9: Access and The equal distribution of project/programme benefits is not guaranteed No Spatial Justice May adversely involve any form of discrimination in the access to the project/programme benefits No SII 1: Human Rights May imply the violation of any human right No SII 2: Gender May especially have negative impacts on girls and women May adversely involve any form of discrimination against girls and women No No SII 3: Children, Youth May especially have negative impacts on children, youth and/or older persons No and Older persons May involve any form of discrimination against children, youth or older persons No SII 4: Disability May especially have negative impacts on persons with disabilities No May involve any form of discrimination against persons with disabilities No CCTA 1: Resilience May affect the protective factors and/or the adaptive capacity of environmental and social systems No May affect the safety to live, work and participate in cities and human settlements.
-No CCTA 2: Safety May particularly affect the safety to live, work and participate in urban life for persons in vulnerable situations.
+Safeguard Standards Potential risks and impacts Is it a risk from the project/pro gramme (yes/no) May adversely impact on worker rights, considering the (lack of) regulations in the country No P 1: Labour and In the country child labour is regulated No working conditions In the country forced labour is regulated No In the country freedom of association is guarantee No P 2: Zero-carbon During construction or operation, it generates pollutants or waste, which could affect human health or the environment No development, pollution prevention and During construction or operation, hazardous materials or pesticides, which could affect human health or the environment, may be used No resource efficiency Requires a significant amount of water and/or energy, which implies competition with host communities (for instance, water for human consumption or economic activities) No P 3: Climate change resilience, community Activities, machinery or infrastructure associated to the project/programme could have adverse impact on the community' health and safety No health, safety and security In case of an accident or emergency situation, the effect on the surrounding community or in the ecosystem could be significant.
+No P 4: Displacement and involuntary resettlement Involves displacement, physical or economic, and/or involuntary resettlement No P 5: Biodiversity May adversely impact the marine ecosystem No conservation, and May adversely impact natural habitats No sustainable May adversely impact critical habitats No natural resources May adversely impact legally protected areas (by national or international regulations) No P 6: Indigenous peoples May adversely impact the rights, lands, resources and territories of the indigenous peoples No P 7: Cultural Heritage May adversely impact cultural heritage properties and sites of archaeological, historical, cultural, artistic, and religious significance.
+May adversely impact intangible heritage (uses and traditions) No In case the project/programme uses cultural heritage, access and use by stakeholder is secured.
+No P 8: Compliance with Application to environmental, building or other sectorial permits is a requirement by the local regulation No the Law Activities, machinery or infrastructure associated to the project/programme do not imply/involve any violation to local regulations No P 9.
+Access and The equal distribution of project/programme benefits is not guaranteed No Spatial Justice May adversely involve any form of discrimination in the access to the project/programme benefits No SII 1: Human Rights May imply the violation of any human right No SII 2: Gender May especially have negative impacts on girls and women No May adversely involve any form of discrimination against girls and women No SII 3: Children, Youth May especially have negative impacts on children, youth and/or older persons No and Older persons way involve any form of discrimination against children, youth or older persons No SII 4: Disability May especially have negative impacts on persons with disabilities INO No CCTA 1: Resilience May affect the protective factors and/or the adaptive capacity of environmental and social systems No CCTA 2: Safety May affect the safety to live, work and participate in cities and human settlements.
 No